Funs Between Works

 - JC Summars

-Thirteen years spent as a common laborer with limited skill sets, taking college coursework as time and budget allowed during that span of years before beginning a professional careeer which would carry on for thirty years, twelve of which would entail operating my own company, the path was long but not as arduous as expected.
-Along the way there were always lots of fun times experienced between stretches of work, and even most of those were a joy to have lived through, even if some were dangerous and very risky to life and limb.
+Thirteen years spent as a common laborer with limited skill sets, taking college coursework as time and budget allowed during that span of years before beginning a professional career which would carry on for thirty years, twelve of which would entail operating my own company, the path was long but not as arduous as expected.
+Along the way there were always lots of fun times experienced between stretches of work, and even most of those were a joy to have lived through, though some were dangerous and so risky to life and limb.

 WORKS First job earning money from strangers involved the odd art of monoculturing in a humid subtropical land, officially known as USDA Hardiness Zone 9a, where tropicals and subtropicals grow long and lush unattended.
 And yet humans strive to keep their yards well carpeted with a single species of mown grass at all cost to budgets, environment, and sanity.